robenkleene/design-references/cinema-4d/generator/cinema-4d-generators-sweep.md

-# Cinema 4d Operators Generators Sweep
+# Cinema 4d Generators Sweep

 Sweep takes two splines and runs the first along the second to create an mesh.